tyedem/Financial_Planner/README.md

 To extend this project further, the retirement plan is adjusted from `30` years to account for an earlier than normal retirement at `5` and `10` years into the future.
 The portfolio composition of both 5-year and 10-year Monte Carlo simulations have been adjusted to include more risk with an 80/20 split for stocks over bonds.

-## Early Retirement Analysis

-### 5-Year Monte Carlo Simulations
+## Early Retirement Analysis - 5-Year & 10-Yeart Monte Carlo Simulations

-### 1. Summary Statistics
+### 1. 5-Year Monte Carlo Summary Statistics

 ![summary-5](Images/mc-5-summary.png)

-2. Given an initial investment of `$50,000`, calculate the expected portfolio return in dollars at the `95%` lower and upper confidence intervals.
+### 2. Given an initial investment of `$50,000`, calculate the expected portfolio return in dollars at the `95%` lower and upper confidence intervals.

 ![mc-5-years](Images/mc-5-years.png)

 ### 5-Year Monte Carlo Simulations Plots
 ![mc-retirement-5](Images/mc-retirement-5.png)